 - Giving importance to the customer: In order to realize the dues, the seller needs to put importance and value upon the customers.
 For doing so, the seller can use some motivating words or phrases.

 - Indicating legal action: If the customers do not pay the dues after sending reminder and appeal letters, the final letter of the series should be written by indicating that necessary legal action would be taken against them.

-Finally, we can conclude that the ultimate goal of a collection letter is to maintain goodwill while getting overdue payment form the customers.
-Lack of concern about customer’s goodwill cause them to do business elsewhere.
-Therefore, collection letter should always rely on the art of persuasion.
+Finally, we can conclude that the ultimate goal of a collection letter is to maintain goodwill while getting overdue payments from the customers.
+Lack of concern about customers’ goodwill causes them to do business elsewhere.
+Therefore, collection letters should always rely on the art of persuasion.

 Titus Ruguchu says

 Very useful tips and good enough for anyone who will either conduct or attend an interview.